 Technology moves forward at a crazy pace and this means that new technologies will arise in the future.
 The goal of reaching even higher brightness, more accurate colors, more deep blacks and higher viewing angles will always be there to push new technologies to their limits.
 And while we hope we made the distinction of today’s technologies more clear with our analysis, with new tech arriving we will be here to assess and analyze what is best for you, the consumer.

-If you plan on buying a new TV set and are unsure what to choose you can check our TV section HERE where we have reviewed a wide range of LED LCD and OLED TVs.
+If you plan on buying a new TV set and are unsure what to choose you can check our TV section HERE where we have reviewed a wide range of LED LCD and OLED TVs and soon will be expanded with more 8K TV sets as they become available.
 Additionally, if you prefer, you can leave your comments or questions below and we will be glad to answer them.